 Think about asking your customers to fill out a short survey after every interaction or end every call with a question about how you did and what they would improve for next time.
-The more you know about the current CX in your call centres, the better.
+The more you know about the current customer experience in your call centres, the better.

-Step 6: Train Your Team for CX in Call Centres
+6. Train Your Team for Customer Experience in Call Centres

-Your team is your most valuable asset when it comes to the call centre customer experience.
+Your team is your most valuable asset when it comes to how to improve the call centre customer experience.
 How your team is trained to handle clients will determine how they respond to your brand.

 Make sure you have proper onboarding set up as well as ongoing training for your customer service team.
 And don’t be afraid to think outside the box.
 You can deliver training online using multimedia material, through quizzes, and through personal one-on-one attention.

-To improve CX in call centres you may need to change where and when you interact with your customers.
+To improve customer experience in call centres, you may need to change where and when you interact with your customers.
 A phone call might not be the best channel for every client.